 Should you go low FODMAP?

-It may seem counterintuitive because the same vegetables that are high FODMAP and can cause bloating in some people are also those which provide gut-friendly fiber.
+It may seem counterintuitive because the same vegetables that are high FODMAP and can cause bloating in some people are also those which provide gut-friendly fibre.
 But our gut bacteria is complex and highly individual, and if it’s out of balance, our bodies can react negatively.
 Even healthy foods could worsen your symptoms.
 You may find that following a low FODMAP diet could significantly help with your bloating.
 This is called an elimination diet, where you remove high FODMAP foods from your diet and gradually reintroduce them to your diet to see which ones provoke an adverse reaction.

 It’s highly recommended to work with a dietitian when following a FODMAP diet because it can be challenging to do alone.
 Furthermore, it is not recommended to follow an elimination diet for extended periods of time, this could make you even more sensitive to certain foods.Fortunately, a low FODMAP diet can significantly help many people with bloating and other symptoms of IBS (Irritable Bowel Syndrome).